pabloEntropia/essentia-labs/_posts/2019-09-05-cover-song-similarity.md

 <audio src="{{ site.baseurl }}/assets/cover-song-similarity/aerosmith+Live_Bootleg+06-Come_Together.mp3" controls preload></audio>

 Our first step is to load the pre-selected query song and two reference songs using any of the audio loader algorithms in Essentia (here we use `MonoLoader`.
 You can check its implementation for more details on how the features are computed).
-We compute the frame-wise HPCP chroma features for all of these selected songs using the utility function `essentia.pytools.spectral.hpcpgram` in the essentia python bindings.
+We compute the frame-wise HPCP chroma features for all of these selected songs using the utility function `essentia.pytools.spectral.hpcpgram` in the Essentia python bindings.

 > Note: audio files from the covers80 dataset have a sample rate of 32KHz.